Alleged supermarket stabber's identity still suppressed

 That issue will be revisited when the defendant next appears in court later this month.

-One of the victims has been confirmed as a Corrections employee while another is understood to be his partner.
+Corrections confirmed one of the victims involved in the incident was a staff member and it is understood another is his partner.

-The two remaining victims are Countdown staff members, including the senior manager.
+The two remaining victims are Countdown staff members, including the store manager.

 Dallas Wilson, who spent a week in hospital, said he was stabbed four times and was lucky that no vital organs were hit.